Martyrs Blu-ray Movie

 Presented in its original aspect ratio of 1.85:1, encoded with VC-1 and granted a 1080p transfer, Pascal Laugier's Martyrs arrives on Blu-ray courtesy of Canadian distributors Entertainment One Films.

-This is a solid high-definition transfer, and from what I could tell practically identical to the ones used by Optimum Home Entertainment in the UK and Wild Side in France for their corresponding Blu-ray releases of Martyrs.
-Generally speaking, fine object detail is very good and contrast levels pleasing.
+This is a solid high-definition transfer, and from what I could tell, practically identical to the ones used by Optimum Home Entertainment in the UK and Wild Side in France for their corresponding Blu-ray releases of Martyrs.
+Generally speaking, fine object detail is very good, and contrast levels are pleasing.
 Once again, there are minor clarity fluctuations, most of which occur during the underground scenes, but they are inherited (and also present on the UK and French releases).
-Color reproduction is strong - the variety of cold browns, grays, greens, reds, and especially the blacks look terrific.
+Color reproduction is convincing - the variety of cold browns, grays, greens, reds, and especially the blacks all look terrific.
 Finally, there are no serious stability issues to report in this review.
 (Note: This is a Region-Free Blu-ray disc.
-Therefore, you will be able to play it on your PS3 or SA regardless of your geographical location).
+Therefore, you will be able to play it on your player regardless of your geographical location).

 Martyrs Blu-ray Movie, Audio Quality 4.0 of 5